 Prefabricated

-The health authority on BC’s remote central coast turned to modular construction to quickly and efficiently build much-needed staff housing.
+The health authority on British Columbia’s remote central coast turned to modular construction to quickly and efficiently build much-needed staff housing.

 Off-site prefabricated construction kept project on time